the-teachingRSE-project/genAI-impact-on-RS/teachingRSE-project-genAI-impact-on-RS.md

 ## Contribution
-The teachingRSE project represents an open group of individuals mostly from Germany that bring together their experiences of teaching at universities.
-We are a recognised special interest group of de-RSE e.V and of the german computer science association.
+The teachingRSE project represents an open group of individuals mostly from Germany that bring together their experiences of teaching research software engineering at universities.
+We are a recognised special interest group of de-RSE e.V and of the German computer science association.

 The impact of AI on teaching is in our opinion manifold.